-For multi-DCI based multi-TRP operation with two TAs, the reference point for PUCCH/PUSCH/SRS, is the first detected path (in time) of one of the corresponding downlink reference signal(s) of the reference cell associated with one of the DLorJointTCIState [TS 38.331] having the same TAGas the uplink signal.
+For multi-DCI based multi-TRP operation with two TAs, the reference point for PUCCH/PUSCH/SRS, is the first detected path (in time) of one of the corresponding downlink reference signal(s) of the reference cell associated with one of the DLorJointTCIState [2] having the same TAGas the uplink signal.

 For intra-cell multi-DCI based multi-TRP operation with two TAs, the reference point for PRACH transmission triggered by PDCCH order, is the first detected path (in time) of one of the downlink reference signal(s) in the DL or joint TCI state of the reference cell associated with the same coresetPoolIndex as PDCCH carrying PDCCH order if PRACH association indicator is 0, and that of the other coresetPoolIndex if PRACH association indicator is 1.